daniel-Jones/binstatus/README.md

-By default this program will set your root windows name to the time in binary, however if you set the environment variable binstatus to 'dec' (export binstatus=dec' it will display the time as hh:mm.
+By default this program will set your root windows name to the time in binary, however if you set the environment variable binstatus to 'dec' (export binstatus=dec) it will display the time as hh:mm.

 compile: